Nikolaj-Georgiev/simple-react-projects/react-image-gen/README.md

 ## 🖼️ Features

-- User registration and login
+- User registration and authentication (JWT-based)
+- Honeypot logic to prevent bot attacks on forms
-- Image generation via Replicate API
+- Image generation via Replicate API (Flux 1.1 Pro model)
 - Limit of 5 images per user
 - Preview and download generated images
 - Modern, responsive UI with TailwindCSS

+---

+## ⚡️ Important

+**You must provide your own Replicate API key to use this project!**
+The app uses the [Flux 1.1 Pro model](https://replicate.com/black-forest-labs/flux-1.1-pro) on Replicate, which is a paid model.
+If you want to use this code, [sign up at Replicate](https://replicate.com/) and add your API key in the backend `.env` file.

 ---